-The recent outbreaks of measles in the United States hurts my scientific heart.
+The recent outbreaks of measles in the United States hurt my scientific heart.
 And I say “heart” not because the way I regard vaccines is based on a feeling or what a Playboy Bunny said or a real estate mogul tweeted, but because there are children who are seriously ill who could have been protected.

 My scientific brain that was put through the rigors of earning a Microbiology B.S. and an M.D. from the University of Maryland is not happy either.
 I’m not practicing medicine at this time, but I know vaccines are safe because I have read and evaluated the scientific research.
 I am not swayed by the hype that drives ratings sweeps and cranks up website pageviews.
 If the MMR (measles/mumps/rubella) vaccine was a cartoon, many would draw it with a pitchfork and horns.

 I understand that as an individual, it may seem like no big deal for YOU to skip immunizations for your kids or to alter the administration schedule.
 “It’s MY right.
 I’m just being safe.”
 Unfortunately, you are part of a community or in immunological terms, a “herd.”

 It all comes down to herd immunity.
 When many people are immunized, it doesn’t leave a place for the diseases to “breed and live.”
 When the community at large is vaccinated and protected, this means that people who are not eligible to be vaccinated such as infants, pregnant women, and immunocompromised people also get some measure of protection from the disease because the collective “community immunity” doesn’t give it room to spread.
 This also means that even if a vaccine is not 100% effective, people are unlikely to get sick because the disease is just not around.